Estimation of the Number of Spikes, Possibly Equal, in the High-Dimensional Case: Method of Kritchman Nadler and comparison

-For Model A, the performances of the two estimator are close.
+For both Model D and J, the performances of the two estimator are close.
 However the estimator PY is slightly better for moderate values of $n$ ($n \le 400$) while the estimator KN has a slightly better performance for larger $n$.
-For Model B, our algorithm has a lower misestimation rate in almost all cases in both models, with an improvement ranging from 10\% to 30\% for moderate sample sizes $n\le 400$.
+The difference between the two estimators are more important for Model J (up to 5\% improvement).